-If you have a salt chlorine generator or use chlorine you might pour another winterizing agent into the skimmer--it usually contains sodium tetraborate--aka borate.
+If you have a salt chlorine generator or use chlorine you might pour another winterizing agent into the skimmer—it usually contains sodium tetraborate—aka borate.
 This will be included in your kit.

 Again, depending on the climate of the region in which you live, you may be removing some of the pool parts or completely disassembling it.
-Begin by tackling the larger fixtures, like steps and ladders, then remove smaller components.
+Begin by tackling the larger fixtures, such as steps and ladders, then remove smaller components.
 Start out by removing bigger accessories like the ladder, steps, and floating chemical dispensers.
 Once those are out of the way, move on to smaller components of your pool system.
 Intex, a leading manufacturer of above-ground pools, suggests cleaning and completely drying accessories and parts prior to storage.
 Other recommendations from Intex:

-- Plug the inlet and outlet fitting from the inside of the pool with the plug provided
+- Plug the inlet and outlet fitting from the inside of the pool with the plug provided.

-- Close the inlet and outlet plunger valve
+- Close the inlet and outlet plunger valve.

-- Remove the hoses that connect the pump and filter to the pool
+- Remove the hoses that connect the pump and filter to the pool.

-- Remove the skimmer basket, if applicable, and store in a dry space
+- Remove the skimmer basket, if applicable, and store in a dry space.

 - Clean and drain pump, filter housing and hoses.

-- Remove and discard old filter cartridge
+- Remove and discard old filter cartridge.

-- Buy a filter cartridge for spring, storing it in an easy-to-locate place
+- Buy a filter cartridge for spring, storing it in an easy-to-locate place.

-- Bring pump and filter parts indoors and store in a safe and dry area, preferably heated
+- Bring pump and filter parts indoors and store in a safe and dry area, preferably heated.

 Advice for Freezing Zones: Draining and Storing